mlehotay/ier/IER/IER-ethics.md

 * why **responsibility is graded**
 * why **uncertainty strengthens, rather than weakens, ethical constraint**
 * how **participation modulation** amplifies moral risk without altering standing
+* how IER relates to — and diverges from — standard ethical frameworks

 Nothing here adds to the theory.
 Everything here is a consequence of identity.

 ---

-## **Part I — Ethical Consequences (Explanatory)**
+# **Part I — Why Ethics Follows from Experiential Identity**

 ---

-## **1. Why Ethics Follows from Experiential Identity**
+## **1. Ethics Is Not an Optional Overlay**

-IER does not treat ethics as an optional overlay.
+IER does not treat ethics as an external value system layered atop a neutral ontology.

-From the Specification’s identity claim:
+From the Specification’s central identity claim:

-> **Experience is identical to the operation of a physical system as a Unified Experiential Field (UEF).**
+> **Experience is identical to the operation of a physical system as a Unified Experiential Field (UEF)**

 it follows that:

 * intrinsic constraint is **borne from the inside**
 * its disruption is **not merely functional damage**
 * experiential worlds are **physically real and costly**
+* altering or destroying them has **moral significance**

 Ethical relevance therefore arises **wherever intrinsic constraint exists, might exist, or might be irreversibly foreclosed**.

-This is not a value judgment added to ontology.
+This is not a moral intuition added to ontology.
-It is a structural consequence of identity.
+It is a **structural entailment** of experiential identity.

 ---